pierrickrogermele/dev-doc/dev/unix.md

 ### Booting, starting and stoping

-Putting a machine to sleep in Debian:
+Putting a machine to sleep with systemctl:
 ```bash
 systemctl suspend
 ```